12 most common macOS Sierra problems and how to fix them

-Sierra is finally here and everyone’s rushing to install it.
-While for most it’s a usual pleasurable experience, for some this update had downsides.
-Here we’ll go over macOS Sierra known issues (the unknown are yet to be discovered, I’m afraid) and try to find the right fix for each.
+While for most, it’s a usual pleasurable experience, for some, this update had downsides.
+Here, we’ll go over macOS Sierra’s known issues (the unknown are yet to be discovered, I’m afraid) and try to find the right fix for each.

 This is a frankly common Sierra problem among users who are trying to upgrade from a machine that is generally a bit slow or cluttered.
 What options do you have?
 Well, if you have already started the process, the only reasonable option you have is to wait, sorry.

 In case you haven’t yet started the installation: If your Mac is slow, you have little free space on drive, and the rainbow wheel is a common sight on the screen, you can try to clean up your Mac before installing Sierra.
-Manual cleaning takes ages, but you can use an app for that.
-For instance, CleanMyMac 3 will free you from junk on drive and prepare your Mac for the macOS update in minutes.
+As we mentioned above, CleanMyMac X will free you from junk on drive and prepare your Mac for the macOS update in minutes.

 In case it seems like the progress bar of the Sierra installation is stuck and won’t move for ages, there is a chance it froze.

 The first thing you should do is relax.
-Really, even if you had a power shortcut, or the progress bar really seems cut in stone, it can still resurrect.
-The problem with macOS Sierra installation for the most time can rebuild itself and continue on its own.
-You can press Command+L to get more info about how long do you have to wait and see the log.
+Really, even if you had a power shortcut or the progress bar really seems cut in stone, it can still resurrect.
+The problem with macOS Sierra installation mostly can rebuild itself and continue on its own.
+You can press Command+L to get more info about how long you have to wait and see the log.
 Watch it to make sure files are being installed.

-In case you’re pressed Command+L and you’re positive nothing is going on for a while, hold down the power button to shut down.
+In case you’ve pressed Command+L, and you’re positive nothing is going on for a while, hold down the power button to shut down.
 Restart Mac.
 Check the log again (Command+L).
 Still nothing?

-- Restart your Mac, holding down Command + Option+P+R keys to reset the NVRAM.
+- Restart your Mac by holding down Command + Option+P+R keys to reset the NVRAM.

-- Reset System Management Controller.
-Shut the Mac down, unplug all cables, wait a few minutes and then plug the cables back in and start up the Mac.
+- Reset SMC (System Management Controller).
+Shut the Mac down, unplug all cables, wait for a few minutes, and then plug the cables back in and start up the Mac.

-- Boot Mac in Safe Mode (shut down and start again holding down the shift key) and make sure you Mac has at least 9GB of free space.
+- Boot Mac in Safe Mode (shut down and start again by holding down the shift key) and make sure your Mac has at least 8GB of free space.

 - Remove all third-party Kexts and extensions.